-Can I Feed My Cat Tuna?
+Is It Safe To Feed My Cat Tuna?

-Tuna Is An Unbalanced Meal
+Tuna Is An Unbalanced Meal For Cats

 - Tuna is high in phosphorus and while a healthy cat may cope with this, it won’t be good for cats with kidney disease.

-- Vitamin E deficiency in cats.
-This deficiency causes a painful condition called steatitis – an inflammation of the fat in their body.
+- Vitamin E deficiency in cats causes a painful condition called steatitis – an inflammation of the fat in their body.

 - Feeding lots of tuna may cause mercury poisoning with muscle weakness, trembling and even seizures.

-Guidelines For Feeding Tuna
+Guidelines For Feeding Tuna –

 - Don’t feed raw tuna or canned tuna as the main component of your cat’s diet.

 - Choose tuna in natural spring water.

-- Your cat’s main protein sources ideally need to come from land-based animal species such as poultry or beef.
+- Your cat’s main food protein sources ideally need to come from land-based animal species such as poultry or beef.

 What If My Cat Is Addicted to Tuna?

 - Mix a small amount of new food with their fish.
-Mush it all together.